dynatrace-oss/barista/src/lib/table/README.md

 Expandable rows can be defined using `dt-expandable-row`.
 An expandable row **has to** contain a column with a details cell.
 A details cell can be added using `dt-expandable-cell`.

-<docs-source-example example="TableExpandableRowsComponent" fullwidth="true"></docs-source-example>
+<docs-source-example example="TableExpandableRowsExample" fullwidth="true"></docs-source-example>

 Multiple rows can be expanded at a time.
 The expanded state of each row can be set programmatically.

-<docs-source-example example="TableMultiExpandableRowsComponent" fullwidth="true"></docs-source-example>
+<docs-source-example example="TableMultiExpandableRowsExample" fullwidth="true"></docs-source-example>

 ### Inputs